miguelHx/miguelhx.github.io/content/revisiting-fundamentals.md

 ### My Learning Roadmap

 The goal is to complete the necessary courses from Open Source Society University [Computer Science curriculum](https://github.com/ossu/computer-science).
-It has online courses from top universities such as Harvard, Princeton, MIT, Stanford, etc.
+Just in case you're not familiar with OSSU, it's a list of online courses meant to mirror the curricululm of an actual Bachelor's degree in Computer Science.
+It has online courses from top universities such as Harvard, Princeton, MIT, Stanford, etc. The courses are free or cheap.

 I started about a month ago, currently taking the courses [Systematic Program Design](https://github.com/ossu/computer-science/blob/master/coursepages/spd/README.md) and [Mathematics for Computer Science](https://openlearninglibrary.mit.edu/courses/course-v1:OCW+6.042J+2T2019/about).

 Systematic Program Design focuses on how to think systematically about programming.
 The language used is Racket, which is a dialect of Lisp and descendant of Scheme.
 In this course, we learn the basics of Racket (data types, built-in functions, libraries, images, functions, etc).
 Then, we learn particular code structures/patterns to assist in building more complex programs.
 One of the final projects is to build the game Space Invaders, which should be fun.
-I'll probably write a blog post about it in the future.
-Racket is a good pedagogical language to learn core principles that can be applied to any programming language.
+The focus is not the language used but the core principles of program design, which can be applied to any programming language.

 Math for Computer Science is basically discrete math.
 The topics covered are proofs, structures, counting, and probability.
-I'm taking this to keep my brain sharp.
+I'm taking this to sharpen my brain.
 It's also a prerequisite to some of the more math-heavy algorithms courses in the curriculum.
-The instructor states that one of the most important skills we can have in life is being able to tell the difference between a logical argument that seems to be right, but is actually wrong, and a logical argument that is actually sound.

-After SPD, I will probably take the next course in its section, which is Class-based Program Design.
+After SPD, I will probably take the next course in its section, which is [Class-based Program Design](https://course.ccs.neu.edu/cs2510sp22/index.html).
 After Math for CS, I will probably take the course [Build a Modern Computer from First Principles: From Nand to Tetris](https://www.coursera.org/learn/build-a-computer), and continue in that section.
+But this is subject to change.

 I'll keep going down the list for Core Programming section, while concurrently going through another course from another section.
 Doing just 2 courses concurrently for now but that may change.

-I don't plan on completing ALL of the courses.
+I don't plan on completing all of the courses.
 I'm picking and choosing what I believe to be the most important or relevant, in an order that makes sense.
-Courses such as computer graphics, or machine learning, for example, I won't be taking because I'm not targeting that specific type of job.
+Courses such as computer graphics, or machine learning, for example, I might not be taking because I'm not targeting that specific type of job.
+If I have some extra time, I might take them out of curiosity, but I need to be pragmatic.

 I won't be taking the calculus courses from the core math section since I already took them in college and feel like I could easily pick up necessary info if needed.